Last edit: November 5th 2021

 The MC Pro supports basic monitoring functions which may be sufficient for most when working with Dolby Atmos.

 Practically, it will only provide all the functions you need to control your main monitoring system, and for a single source.
 Said differently, it’s great for volume control, to solo/mute any speaker and to listen to any downmix.
+However, even though the MC allows you to calibrate multiple subwoofers, it does not support matrix bass management, unlike the Altitude and D-MON.

 Otherwise, the D-MON is a better option.